izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/limit_order_manager/fetch_limit_order.rst

         active: boolean
     }

-after this step, we have successfully fetched all limit orders of the user
+after this step, we have successfully fetched all limit orders of the user.